 The board shall appoint a chairman of the risk committee from among its Independent directors.
-The chairman of the committee shall choose a secretary from among its members or may choose to be assisted by an employee of the Company.
+The chairman of the committee shall choose a secretary from among its members or may choose to be assisted by a salaried employee of the Company.

 The chief risk officer (CRO) shall present a report to the risk committee, and the chief financial officer may also make a presentation.
-These hearings may be carried without the chairman and CEO in attendance, if the members of the committee deem it necessary.
+These hearings may be carried without the CEO in attendance, if the members of the committee deem it necessary.
 The committee meets as often as it deems necessary and at least once (1) a year.
 Members are invited to meetings by the chairman of the committee or at the request of at least two of its members.
-The chairman and CEO may also ask the committee chairman to call a meeting of the risk committee on a specific topic.
+The chairman of the board of directors or the CEO may also ask the committee chairman to call a meeting of the risk committee on a specific topic and add to the agenda of the committee meetings any subject it considers relevant.
 Members of the committee may also be consulted in writing.

-Invitations are mare by any means, even verbally, and may be transmitted by the board secretary.
+Invitations are made by any means, even verbally, and may be transmitted by the board secretary.